 I also spent an asinine amount of time picking the right throw pillow combination.
 Again, there were pillows that got away, sold out just when I needed them!
 I do love what I ended up with here though.
 (You can find the floral pillow here and the neutral textured pillow here).

 Of all of the projects in the room, I have to say the barn door that my husband built might be the showstopper of the room.
 My daughter’s favorite color is green, so I painted it green, with a farmhouse distressed finish.
 No more bi-fold closet doors!!
+You can see how we built the barn door here.

 As for the hanging orbs, I’ve had those in a closet for at least a year waiting for the right place to use them.
 My plan was to turn those into chandeliers for over the nightstands.
 I had bought pendant lighting kits to do that but at the last-minute I decided I really didn’t want a wire hanging down the wall.
 Since my daughter wanted me to add string lights somewhere in the room, I wrapped these orbs with glimmer strings for now.
 I still plan to make those chandeliers in the future.
 (To my husband, you’re not getting out of that DIY project!).